 Growing up in Korea with three sisters, Prof. Lee realized that memories and interpretations of the seemingly shared past could vary dramatically even within a family.
 As a natural extension of her interest in such dynamic process of producing historical memories and knowledge, Dr. Lee's research focuses on the competing narratives of collective violence in the early twentieth-century Japanese empire and East Asia.
-Committed to generating cross-disciplinary methodological innovation in the studies of empire, violence, imperialism, and colonialism, Prof. Lee incorporates a variety of historical texts such as paintings, children's writings, rumors, and commemorations in her research and teaching in and beyond the boundaries of conventional historical archives.
-She has written and translated books, booklets, articles, scholarly reviews, and exhibition brochures in Japanese, Korean, and English.
-She has been an invited speaker, research fellow, and lecturer at institutions such as Harvard University, Brown University, Dartmouth College, Towson University, New School for Social Research, Calvin College, University of Minnesota, University of Wisconsin, Northwestern University, University of Chicago, Washington University, University of Southern California, University of Illinois in the U.S., University of Tokyo, National Museum of Japanese History, Waseda University, Senshu University in Japan, Ajou University, Sangmyong University, University of Seoul in Korea, and University of Oxford in UK.
-Dr. Lee got her interdisciplinary training in history, anthropology, area studies, literature, and linguistics at University of Illinois (Champaign, USA), University of Tokyo (Tokyo, Japan), Drexel University (Philadelphia, USA), and Hankuk University of Foreign Studies (Seoul, S. Korea).
+Committed to generating cross-disciplinary methodological innovation in the studies of empire, imperialism, and colonial violence, Prof. Lee incorporates a variety of historical texts such as rumors, children's writings, commemorations, and non-textual historical evidence in her research and teaching.
+Going beyond the boundaries of conventional historical archives, she has authored, edited, and translated books, booklets, articles, scholarly reviews, and exhibit materials in Japanese, Korean, and English.
+She has been an invited speaker, research fellow, and lecturer at institutions such as Harvard University, University of California at Berkeley, UCLA, Calvin College, Northwestern University, University of Chicago among others in the U.S., and University of Tokyo, Waseda University, Senshu University, National Museum of Japanese History, the Academy of Korean Studies, Sookmyung University, Ajou University, University of Seoul in Korea, and University of Oxford abroad.
+Dr. Lee got her interdisciplinary training in history, anthropology, area studies, literature, and linguistics at University of Illinois at Urbana-Champaign, University of Tokyo, Drexel University, and Hankuk University of Foreign Studies.

-Prof. Lee teaches undergraduate courses including Modern World History, Modern East Asia in the Pacific Century (creator), Modern Japan: From Samurai to Freeters (creator), Two Koreas (creator), Women in East Asia (creator), Japanese Empire (creator), and graduate courses such as Narratives of Collective Violence in East Asia, Archive and Memories of the Japanese Empire, and Historiography (as guest lecturer).
-Her teaching has been recognized with Most Influential Faculty for the Presidential Sscholars (Honors College, 2010) Outstanding Graduate Faculty Mentor Award (Graduate College, 2007), Excellent Undergraduate Teaching Award (University of Illinois, 2002), and Graduate Teacher Certificate (University of Illinois, 2000) among others.
+Prof. Lee develops and teaches undergraduate courses including Modern World History, Modern East Asia, Modern Japan, Two Koreas, Modern China, Women in East Asia, Japanese Empire, and graduate courses such as Narratives of Collective Violence in East Asia, Archive and Memories of the Japanese Empire, and Historiography.
+Her teaching has been recognized with Most Influential Faculty for the Presidential Sscholars (Honors College), Outstanding Graduate Faculty Mentor Award (Graduate College), Excellent Undergraduate Teaching Award (University of Illinois), and Graduate Teacher Certificate (University of Illinois) among others.
 Dr. Lee has served as founding and elected Coordinator of Asian Studies since 2006.

 Areas of Expertise